tiserett/tiserett/README.md

 # About Me

-Frontend Software Engineer with 3+ years of experience specializing in React, TypeScript, and RTK.

-I'm product-oriented, fluent in English, and take full responsibility for the features I build - from collaborating with designers, PMs, and QAs - to delivering clean, maintainable architecture.
+Frontend Software Engineer with 4+ years of experience specializing in React, TypeScript, and RTK.
+I'm product-oriented, fluent in English, and take full responsibility for the features I build.

+I care about clean architecture, good communication, and ensuring the codebase stays maintainable over time.

+I have experience conducting technical interviews and hiring developers at different levels.
+I’m also proficient with AI tools, which help boost my productivity and effectiveness.

 ## Experience